 Yes, this was completed as a part of the early coordination/environmental assessment.
 It is available in the documents section on below.

-The sand that is being moved to the west of the wall where the restrooms are being built is sand that builds up at that site every winter.
+The sand that was moved to the west of the wall where the restrooms were built is sand that builds up at that site every winter.
 DNR staff move sand from that location every spring to keep the wall from being covered.
 This sand is not part of a long-standing dune.